Moryzulu/simple_shell/README.md

 Syscall
  By: Julien Barbier
  Weight: 10
- Project to be done in teams of 2 people (your team: Memory Zulu, Zekarias Hurisa) Project will start Aug 24, 2022 5:00 AM, must end by Sep 8, 2022 5:00 AM will be released at Sep 7, 2022 12:12 AM
+ Project to be done in teams of 2 people (your team: Memory Zulu, Zekarias Nigusie) Project will start Aug 24, 2022 5:00 AM, must end by Sep 8, 2022 5:00 AM will be released at Sep 7, 2022 12:12 AM
  An auto review will be launched at the deadline